codama-idl/codama/packages/visitors-core/README.md

 Additionally, a `rootNodeVisitor` shortcut is provided to create a visitor that only visits `RootNodes`.
 This can be useful to design top-level visitors using custom logic.

-For instance, we can create a visitor that takes a `RootNode` and update it through a series of other visitors before returning the updated `RootNode`.
+For instance, we can create a visitor that takes a `RootNode` and updates it through a series of other visitors before returning the updated `RootNode`.

 ```ts
 const visitor = rootNodeVisitor((root: RootNode) => {